lukasbaldauf/ensemble-average-q/README.md

 Numpy \
 MDAnalysis

-###### The following are the results from a 200 ns GROMACS simulation of alpha-L-GulA-OMe in the 1C4 ring conformation, using ACPYPE to make GLYCAM compatible with GROMACS.
+###### The following are the results from a 200 ns GROMACS simulation of alpha-L-GulA-OMe in the 1C4 ring conformation and beta-D-manA-OMe in the 4C1 ring conformation, using ACPYPE to make GLYCAM compatible with GROMACS.
 200 equally spaced snapshots were extracted from the trajectory and their geometry optimized the HF/6-31G* level of theory using NWChem.
 All dihedral angles were frozen to their MD snapshot values.
 | Atom type |av. q gulA |std. q gulA |av. q manA |std. q manA| Comment |
 | --- | --- | --- | --- | --- | --- |
 H1  |   0.000 |  0.000 |  0.000 | 0.000 |